Letter from the Editor

 There are truly wonderful people in the world, some I’ve met on church pews, in bars, and had meals with who claim to be all about peace, love, Jesus, and we the people, but see absolutely nothing wrong with book burnings, all lives matter, segregation, monuments to the proponents of the Confederacy, and lukewarm displays of concern.
 There are flocks of men who would get into a barroom brawl if someone assaulted their wife, daughter, or mother, but still don’t want equal pay for women.

 Just stop already.
 The world sees you for who you are.
-You cannot have it both ways.
+You cannot have your cake and eat it, too.

 Love one another.